Treatment & Diagnosis of Hair Loss in Women at Simone Thomas Trichology Clinic in Bournemouth

 Please book a hair loss consultation with one of our hair loss consultants if you are concerned or want further advice.
 We can look at your scalp with a nioscope to see if the hair follicles are active and then advise you accordingly.

-Book Your Hair Loss Consultation at Simone Thomas Trichology Clinics in Bournemouth or Sandbanks
+Book Your Hair Loss Consultation at Simone Thomas Trichology Clinic in Bournemouth

 If you are suffering from one of these female hair loss conditions, Simone Thomas can help.
 From wigs, hair pieces or hair extensions, our hair loss specialists can create full, natural looking hair you will love.
 Please either complete the form below or call us on 01202 760003 to book a hair loss or thinning hair consultation with one of our trained hair loss specialists.